sumotoy/IntMatrixDisp/README.md

 	DL2416

-For just 4 units (each unit normally has 2 char) it's possible drive directly from the MCP gpio but for more units you will need an extra chip connected to the MCP that can be 74HC138 for 8 units till 74HC4551 orothers for 16 units, in library I provided the code neede for some.
+For just 4 units (each unit normally has 2 char) it's possible drive directly from the MCP gpio but for more units you will need an extra chip connected to the MCP that can be 74HC138 for 8 units till 74HC4551 or others for 16 units, in library I provided the code neede for some.
 If you look at those displays pdf they provide a way to enable 4 chip with 3 lines but if you want to use this library please simply ignore!
 To enable a chip those CE lines should be low so you have to put one of them low as default, the other is controlled by the library.

 Now some wiring